PranjalKumar09/Servlet-JSP-JDBC/Java-Core/Collection.md

 ### **Collections in Java**

 A **collection** is a group of objects, also known as its elements.
-Common examples include:
-- List of email IDs
-- List of names
-- List of phone numbers
-- Records of students
-- Records of books, etc.

 To handle such collections efficiently, Java provides a robust set of predefined **classes and interfaces** called the **Collections Framework**, available in the `java.util` package.